dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 ### Uninstalling the application

-**Version 1.5.0+**

-Version 1.5.0 and newer use a Privileged Helper Tool that requires more thorough uninstallation than previous versions.
-Download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)
+To fully install the OCLP application including LaunchAgent and PrivilegedHelperTool, download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)

-**Version 1.4.3 and older**

-Navigate to `/Library/Application Support/` and delete the Dortania folder.

 ### Reverting root patches